 Much of my religious formation took place in a milieu of shame, fear, and guilt, leaving me at once affirmed in my self-righteousness, alone in my sin, and burnt out on the holiness-works-guilt treadmill as I tried to prove my devotion to God, to myself, and to those around me.

-Into that milieu, God visited me with a grace awakening several years ago through authors like Brennan Manning and Frederick Buechner as well as a renewed filter through which to read my bible.
+Into that milieu, God visited me with a grace awakening many years ago through authors like Brennan Manning and Frederick Buechner as well as a renewed filter through which to read my bible.
 Texts that once barked their austere demands at me slowly began to whisper and hum with secrets of a Love so outlandish and scandalous that I could hardly take it in.
 Books like Galatians and of course the gospels came alive for me with colors and notes I’d never noticed before.
 And slowly, ever so slowly, the bondage of fear began to break and the world was given back to me.
 The difference between legitimate and contrived definitions of sin and devotion began to come into focus, too.

 In the matter of Halloween, I began to see that my own reservations about the day had more to do with my own baggage than that of the holiday itself.